You Know You Should Be Posting Video. You Just Don't Have the Time.

 Short-form video is the highest-ROI content channel in 2026

-Text posts reach followers.
-Short-form video reaches strangers.
-TikTok, Instagram Reels, and YouTube Shorts are the only channels that consistently distribute content to people who don’t follow you.
-For a SaaS product trying to build awareness, that’s the channel that matters.
+Text posts get buried in feeds.
+Short-form video stays visible.
+TikTok, Instagram Reels, and YouTube Shorts consistently surface your content to followers and potential customers alike.
+For a SaaS product that needs to stay top of mind, that’s the channel that matters.

 Your competitors are already there

 B2B SaaS on TikTok isn’t unusual anymore — it’s expected.
 Tools like Notion, Canva, Loom, and Linear all have active short-form video presences.
-The SaaS founders who started posting 12 months ago are now generating thousands of views per video.
+The SaaS founders who started posting 12 months ago now have a consistent content engine keeping their audience engaged.
 The window isn’t closed, but the early-mover advantage is shrinking.

 You don’t need to be the face